 Accord Healthcare Inc.

-- If you miss a dose of Cardura, take it as soon as possible.
-If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+- If you miss a dose of Amaryl, take it as soon as possible.
+If it is almost time for your next dose, skip the missed dose.
+Go back to your regular dosing schedule.
 Do not take 2 doses at once.

-Ask your health care provider any questions you may have about how to use Cardura.
+Ask your health care provider any questions you may have about how to use Amaryl.

-Store Cardura at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store Amaryl at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
-Keep Cardura out of reach of children and away from pets.
+Keep Amaryl out of the reach of children and away from pets.

-- you are allergic to any ingredient of Cardura or to similar medicines (eg, prazosin).
+- you are allergic to any ingredient in Amaryl

-Some medical conditions may interact with Cardura.
-Tell your health care provider if you have any medical conditions, especially if any of the following apply to you:
+Some medical conditions may interact with Amaryl.
+Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding